Monday, October 28, 2019

 Borrowed money and started his own publishing company, of course!

-His sidekick, Gerald Holmes, drew more than a thousand figures for the Hank sries before he passed away this fall.
+His sidekick, Gerald Holmes, drew more than a thousand figures for the Hank series before he passed away recently.

 Hank’s Fling